mxcl/PromiseKit/README.markdown

 # PromiseKit 2

-PromiseKit 2 has been released!
-Read the [release blog post](http://promisekit.org/PromiseKit-2.0-Released/).
+Read our [release announcement](http://promisekit.org/PromiseKit-2.0-Released/) for full details.

 # How To Get Started